melonHuang/resume/markdown-resume/huangwei.md

 ------

-### Profile {#profile}
+### Summary {#profile}

 I’m a Senior Front-End Engineer with 4 years working experience.
 Crafting interesting and useful tools is my jam.
-In the recent past, I have given talks at development conferences, actively participated in the translation of technical books, and started several open source projects.
+In the recent past, I have given talks at development conferences, started several open source projects, and actively participated in the translation of technical books.

 ------

 ### Work Experience {#experience}

-Qihu Ltd
+Qihoo 360 Technology Co.
+Ltd
 : *Senior Front-End Developer - Annual Excellent Employee of department* : *[Shengxiang](https://ppt.baomitu.com/editor) - an online presentation editor* __2016-2017__